How parental leave entitlements can be used in New Zealand

 When it ends:

-If an employee and/or their spouse or partner meet the 12-month work criterion: the child’s first birthday if they gave birth, or 12 months after becoming a primary carer
+If either parent qualifies for 12 months of extended leave: the child’s first birthday if they gave birth, or 12 months after becoming a primary carer

-If an employee only meets the 6-month work criterion and their spouse or partner does not meet the 12-month work criterion: the child’s 6-month birthday if they gave birth, or 6 months after becoming a primary carer
+If one parent only qualifies for 6 months of extended leave and the other parent is not eligible for 12 months of extended leave: the child’s 6-month birthday if they gave birth, or 6 months after becoming a primary carer

 Partner’s leave